jayeshmahapatra/triton-fastapi-docker/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the MIT License, except the contents of the **notebooks** folder which are licensed using BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for more information.